apache/spark/docs/apache-airflow/concepts.rst

 Current context is accessible only during the task execution.
 The context is not accessible during ``pre_execute`` or ``post_execute``.
 Calling this method outside execution context will raise an error.

+The context dictionary contains the keys mentioned in the table: :doc:`macros-ref`.

 Task Instances
 ==============